Discovery Call

 We call them “The 4 Golden Principles of Sales Discovery Questions”:

-• It is open-ended - Avoiding “Yes” or “No” questions gets your prospects talking and willing to share more information.
+• It is open-ended: Avoiding “Yes” or “No” questions gets your prospects talking and willing to share more information.
 Open-ended questions keep the conversation flowing, helping you gather the right insights.

-• It is researched and informed - Asking informed and well-researched questions demonstrate that you’ve done your homework and showcase your professionalism, building trust.
+• It is researched and informed: Asking informed and well-researched questions demonstrate that you’ve done your homework and showcase your professionalism, building trust.

-• It helps move the prospect up the sales funnel - Each question that you ask should take the buyer one step closer to the deal.
+• It helps move the prospect up the sales funnel: Each question that you ask should take the buyer one step closer to the deal.
 Avoid wasting your time (and the prospect’s time) on small-talk.
 Try to ask the right questions that drive the sales process forward.

-• It drives the conversation and builds rapport - Discovery calls are not about interrogating your prospect with one question after another.
+• It drives the conversation and builds rapport: Discovery calls are not about interrogating your prospect with one question after another.
 Instead, it should provide value to your potential buyer.
 Bonus if they learn something new in the process.
 Follow a question with the right follow-up question to naturally uncover the prospect’s pain points, thereby creating a perfectly tailored sales pitch that addresses the prospect's needs.

 Here are the top critical sales discovery call questions you need to ask a sales lead to uncover the required information and create an irresistible sales pitch.
-We’ve also provided follow-up questions that you can use after each question to gather more information about the prospect.

 This is a great warmup question for sales discovery.
 Starting with this question makes it easy for the prospect to take the lead and ease into the conversation.
 Most people love to share about their company, and it is a great way to build rapport.
 Additionally, it helps you uncover critical information about the potential customer.